 At Home with Ulla Salzgeber

 THM visited Ulla Salzgeber at home in the lead-up to the Jerez WEG in 2002.
-Ulla and Rusty had just become European Champions, and were tipped to win at Jerez.
+Ulla and Rusty had just become European Champions, and went on to win a medal at Jerez.

 RustyFirsttu